-- Parent carers feel better engaged and informed. - Professionals embed co-production with parent carers in the design of services and processes impacting on families.

-- Improved relationships and joint working with parent carer groups - Consultation about SEND provision and Strategy.
+- Parent carers feel better engaged and informed. - Professionals embed co-production with parent carers in the design of services and processes impacting on families. - Improved relationships and joint working with parent carer groups such as Families in Partnership. - CYP are consulted about SEND provision and strategy.

-- Strengthen co-production across all services in education health and social care. - Support educational settings with parent carer engagement and develop further guidance to support this work. - Ensure engagement and person-centered approaches with CYP and ensure the voice of the child is central to casework and strategic decision making.
+- Strengthen co-production across all services in education health and social care. - Support educational settings with parent carer engagement and develop further guidance to support this work. - Ensure engagement and person-centered approaches with CYP ensure the voice of the child is central to casework and strategic decision making.